Bloom-host/BloomDocs/docs/running_a_server/whitelist.md

 ```
 * Step 3: Add someone to your file, to do this you'll need their UUID, an easy way to get this is to goto a website like https://mcuuid.net/ and search their username you will get a result similar to this:
 ![](../../static/imgs/running_a_server/whitelisting/mcuuid-example.png)
-From this page we need one thing, the user's Full UUID.
-Once you have that copied, you can head back to the whitelist.json file and add them to the file using this format:
+From this page, we need one thing, the user's Full UUID.
+Once you have that copied, you can head back to the `whitelist.json` file and add them to the file using this format:
 ```yaml
 [
   {